raad1masum/SpotiStats/README.md

 # CSA-Tri-1-Project: 🔴Red Team🔴

 ## Ideation
-The overall idea of our project is an anonymous feedback system for Del Norte High School.
-People will be able to post ideas and have students anonymously give their opinions on it.
-We hope that it becomes useful for teachers (for evaluating their lesson plans) and for ASB (when planning future events).
+The overall idea of our project is a music playlist analyzer.
+Any user can input a link to their spotify playlist and recieve statistics about it.

 ## PopQuiz Table
 | Name | Github Username | Github Profile | Issue | Journals | Commits |